viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 ## Benfits of Modules ##

 1. Enables code reuse
-2. supports modules stored locally or remotely
+2. Supports modules stored locally or remotely
-3. supports versioning to maintain compatibility
+3. Supports versioning to maintain compatibility

 ** Which modules do organizations Use?**